KevinKra/AWS_resources/courses/networking.md

 ### Internet Gateway

+> An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows for communication between instances in your VPC and the internet.
+It therefore imposes no availability risks or bandwidth constraints on your network traffic.

+- You can only attach **one IGW per VPC**.

+#### Connecting EC2 Instances to the Internet

+1. IGW must be connected to the VPC.
+2. All instances in your subnet must have either a public IP address or an elastic IP address.
+3. Ensure subnet's route table points to the internet gateway.
+4. All NACL and Security Groups must be configured to allow the required traffic to and from your instance.

 ### Router

 ### Route Tables

 > A _route table_ contains a set of rules, called _routes_, that are used to determine where network traffic from your subnet or gateway is directed.

+- Each subnet in your VPC must be associated with a route table; the table controls routing for the subnet.
+A subnet can only be associated with one route table at a time, but you can associated multiple subnets with the same route table.

+- Every VPC has a default root table and its good practice to leave it in its original state.
+Instead of changing the default root table, create a new root table to customize the network traffic associated with your vpc.

 #### Key Terms